aoliveiramagalhaes/blog/click-and-change-text.md

 To make this happen, the `<p>` needs an `id`.

-You need to add this `id` into the function ("result", so that the function will know which `<p>` needs to change.
+You need to add this `id` into the function ("result"), so that the function will know which `<p>` needs to change.
 You also need to write the message you want to display ("hello")